 Here are a few random things you might want to know about me.

 – the first quilting website I visited on Internet was Jinny Beyer’s website.
-Her logo quilt amazed me: it was the most beautiful thing I have seen in my entire life!
-The colors and shapes revealed a world that I have never imagined it could exist.
+Her logo quilt amazed me: it was the most beautiful thing I had ever seen!
+The colors and shapes showed me a world I had never dreamt existed.
 In that moment I fell in love with quilting.
 10 years later I bought a kit from her and I made a quilt in the pattern of her logo.

-– I have three sisters and they are not quilters; together we stitched a wonderful project for our mother; if I need a helping hand, they are always there for me!
-Sewing together is our favorite way of spending time together.
+– I have three sisters who aren’t quilters, but we’ve collaborated on a wonderful project for our mother.
+Together we stitched this wonderful quilt.
+If I need a helping hand, they are always here for me!
+Our favorite way to spend time together is to sew.

 – I love Mylene Farmer’s music as much as I love quilting!
-I traveled to Paris four times to attend her concerts.
-I made even a quilt for her– it is one of the most exciting projects I have ever made!
+I’ve traveled to Paris four times to attend her concerts.
+I made even a quilt for her– it is one of the most exciting projects!